ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 <br></br>

 ### Shutting Down Loft ###
-You cannot shut down from the web GUI.
-When you are done transferring files, select the `Done Transferring` button on the Native GUI to shut down Loft.
+You cannot shut down from the web UI.
+When you are done transferring files, select the `Done Transferring` button on the Native UI to shut down Loft.
 Remember to not leave Loft running while not in use!
 <br></br>